-Cyberbullying has become a common issue in schools, posing serious threats to students’ emotional well-being and their ability to thrive in a safe learning environment.
+Cyberbullying continues to be a serious challenge in schools, directly impacting students’ emotional well-being and their ability to learn in a safe environment.

-In today’s digital age, educators and administrators play a vital role in addressing cyberbullying and fostering a culture of respect and responsibility online.
+In today’s connected world, educators and administrators play a critical role in addressing cyberbullying and fostering a culture of respect and responsibility online.

 This comprehensive guide will provide insights, strategies, and resources to equip educators to combat cyberbullying effectively.